We are sometimes asked: What’s the Difference between Health and Anatomy Credits?

 Being a homeschool mom can be tough.
 You have responsibility to make sure you are meeting graduation requirements and at the same time provide an education that is tailored to your homeschool high schooler’s needs, interests and abilities.

-Many states require a Health credit on the homeschool transcript for graduation.
-(If you aren’t sure what your state requires, check Homeschool Legal Defense’s list.)
+Not only that but many states require a Health credit on the homeschool transcript for graduation.

 What exactly IS a Health credit?

 The definition of a Health credit varies from state to state, curriculum publisher to curriculum publisher, homeschool organization to homeschool organization.
 However, a comprehensive, life-preparation Health curriculum will educate teens on ways to be healthy:

 - A Christian Health text will also need to discuss spiritual health

 We often get the question about the difference between Health and Anatomy credits.
 Are they the same thing or are they different?

 Actually, Health and Anatomy are two different courses.
 Let’s explain the difference (be sure to scroll to the END of the post, where we have some GREAT news for parents who are dreading doing that BORING Health credit with their homeschool high schoolers):

 What’s the difference between Health and Anatomy credits?
 Health is a life-preparation course that helps teens understand:

 - themselves physically, mentally, emotionally, socially and spiritually.